 In the afternoon, five retired women from Cleveland took over the boat.
 They worked together in various jobs at the Cleveland city hospital complex, though none was a nurse.
 Tara Joyce took the wheel and did a fine job in winds that got progressively lighter.

 “I used to sail out of Traverse City on the restored Madeline, a three-masted schooner.
 I was among the many volunteers who did the work.
-I was popular because I’d work any of the odd jobs.
+So I was popular because I’d work any of the odd jobs.
 We sailed all over the Great Lakes, all the way to Minnesota.
 There were no state rooms, just bunks.
 I’d go back and cruise with the crew when they weren’t taking paid customers out.
-It still sails out of Traverse City.”
+It still sails out of Traverse City.” (sailing the Great Loop)

 Tara added, “I had no idea this [helm] would be so easy.
 You have beautiful waters here.”